 - Place 2 cups semisweet chocolate in a microwave-safe bowl and microwave at 50% power in 1 minute intervals, stirring after each minute, until chocolate is about 75% melted.
 Stir to let the residual heat finish melting it.
 Let the chocolate cool to room temperature.

 - In a large bowl, whisk together flour, cocoa powder, baking powder and salt.
 Set aside.

 - Combine the butter and brown sugar in the bowl of a standing mixer; beat on medium speed until light and fluffy, about 1 minute.
 Beat in the eggs and vanilla, then cooled chocolate.
 Reduce mixer speed to low and gradually add the flour mixture; beat until fully incorporated.
 Transfer the mixer bowl to the fridge and chill 1 hour (or up to 48 hours).

 - Twenty minutes before baking, preheat oven to 350 degrees.
 Line baking sheets with parchment paper.
-Drop dough onto baking sheets by heaping tablespoonfuls about 2″ apart.
+Scoop out dough by tablespoonfuls and roll between palms to make neat 1" balls, then place onto baking sheets about 2" apart.
 Bake 8-10 minutes, until edges are firm and tops are starting to crack.
 Transfer to wire racks to cool completely, and set aside the parchment-lined baking sheets for the next step.

 - Melt the remaining 8 ounces of chocolate in the microwave as directed above.
 Take one cookie at a time and dip half-way in the chocolate.
 Return the cookie to the parchment-lined baking sheet and sprinkle with chopped mini eggs.
 Repeat with remaining cookies.
 Let the chocolate set completely before serving, about 30 minutes.